Tennant (TNC)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Tennant’s EPS grew at a remarkable 12.7% compounded annual growth rate over the last five years, higher than its 3.9% annualized revenue growth.
-However, we take this with a grain of salt because its operating margin didn’t improve and it didn’t repurchase its shares, meaning the delta came from reduced interest expenses or taxes.
+Tennant’s EPS grew at a decent 9.4% compounded annual growth rate over the last five years, higher than its 3.8% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Tennant reported adjusted EPS of $1.46, up from $1.39 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Tennant’s full-year EPS of $5.59 to grow 15.7%.
+In Q4, Tennant reported adjusted EPS of $0.48, down from $1.52 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Tennant’s full-year EPS of $4.55 to grow 46.7%.

 9. Cash Is King

-Tennant has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.9%, subpar for an industrials business.
+Tennant has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 4.5%, subpar for an industrials business.

 10. Return on Invested Capital (ROIC)